 - 1. Literature search.
 The first task is to familiarize with the theory behind ring resonators.
 The most important is to answer to questions of which parameters are playing the crucial roles.
 You should first calculate the ring parameters (radius) for the required resonance wavelength. - 2.
 Single Mode Waveguide.
-Design a single mode Silicon waveguide (at λ = 1310 nm), using the 1D eigenmode solver of COMSOL (Boundary Mode Analysis).
-The material of the core is Silicon, while the cladding is air. - 3.
+Design a single mode Silicon or Silicon nitride waveguide (at $\lambda$ = 1550 nm), using the 1D eigenmode solver of COMSOL (Boundary Mode Analysis).
+The material of the core is Silicon or silicon nitride, while the cladding is air. - 3.
 Ring Resonator.
 Based on your calculation, the ring radius has to be optimized to have resonant behavior at 1550nm and minimal bending losses. - 4.
 Single Ring Filter.
-The ring radius has to be further optimized not only to show resonance at 1550nm, but also have a Q factor and a FWHM of about 10'000 and 10nm, respectively.
-Additionally, the coupling between the waveguide and ring resonator has to be such that the extinction ratio is above 20dB. - 5.
+The ring radius has to be further optimized not only to show resonance at 1550nm, but also have a Q factor and a FSR of about 10'000 and 10nm, respectively.
+Additionally, the coupling between the waveguide and ring resonator has to be such that the extinction ratio is above 20dB.
+Study how different geometric parameters change the resonance behavior of a single ring resonance.
+If two different materials have been tested, discuss the difference and the possible reasons. - 5.
 Cascaded Structure.
-An add/drop filter design with cascaded ring resonators in series has to be designed.
+An add/drop filter design with cascaded ring resonators in series will be designed.
 The power distribution should be optimized to 60/40 at the two forward outputs. - 6.
 Report and presentation.
 The results of the project should be summarized in the form of a short report and 15 minutes presentation (10 minutes talk and 5 minutes for questions).